In Conclusion WCC

 imperative capable of overcoming the divisiveness that religion promotes in the affairs of

-man -- divisiveness that is now poised to destroy all mankind."
+man -- a divisiveness that is now poised to destroy all mankind."

 I then appealed for a cooperative effort to construct a mutually acceptable